spags093/spags093/README.md

 ### 🔭  I’m currently working on:
 - Building dashboards for a few of  my previous projects
+- Tanzanian Water Well Project
 - Deploying an app for deepfake image detection
 - Building a text generation chatbot app
 - Seeking a full time Data Science or Machine Learning role

 ### 🌱 I’m currently learning:
-- The famous Deep Learning course by Andrew Ng on Coursera
+- The famous Deep Learning course on Coursera by Andrew Ng on Stanford University
-- Learning the in's and out's of Dash with the 'Interactive Python Dashboards with Plotly and Dash' course on Udemy -
 - Further building my understand of Machine Learning with Frank Kane's 'Machine Learning, Data Science and Deep Learning' Udemy course

 ### ⚡ Fun fact: